bimdata/python-api-client/docs/CollaborationApi.md

 Retrieve all documents

-Retrieve all documents in the project  Required scopes: document:read
+Retrieve all documents in the project.
+Filters are case insentive  Required scopes: document:read

 ### Example